There are three different types of QNLD Membership: Year I, Year II and Accreditation

 - It can defer the decision until the next meeting to allow time for the service to provide further evidence that it is meeting the required standards.
 Services can be deferred for up to nine months.

-Accreditation lasts for 3 years, subject to an interim self review after 18 months.
+Accreditation lasts for 3 years from the date the service is first discussed at committee, subject to an interim self review at 18 months.